thavel/nyuki/README.md

 * Communication between nyukis (over HTTP and XMPP)
 * Helpers for asyncio-based programming

 This library has been written with a focus on reliability and developer-friendliness.
 Its design promotes single-threaded and asynchronous coding style through the extensive use of the [Python asyncio](https://docs.python.org/3/library/asyncio.html) event loop.
-A single loop is used to manage HTTP and XMPP-based communications as well as executing internal logic.
+A single loop is used to manage HTTP, XMPP-based and MQTT-based communications as well as executing internal logic.
 Nyukis are suited for Agent-Oriented Programming and very useful to build distributed systems and scalable services.

 ## What is a nyuki?
 A nyuki (a bee in Swahili) is an entity designed for real-time data processing (stream processing).
 Tying together several nyukis allows nearly unlimited use cases: from home automation (e.g. warm up my home when you're less than 5 miles away) to smart industries (lower down pressure and notify staff upon reaching a temperature threshold).
 This is up to the developer to write his own user story!
 Following that philosophy, nyukis are the nuts and bolts that helped design [Surycat](http://www.surycat.com).